odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## Database Normalization
 - Normalization -- conversion to **normal forms** (NF)
-- There are more normal forms, but first three are most important:
+- There are more normal forms, but first three are the most important:
     - 1st NF -- attribute values are atomic,
-    - 2nd NF -- relation contains no partial functional dependencies of non-key attributes on key,
+    - 2nd NF -- relation contains no partial functional dependencies of non-key attributes on a key,
-    - 3rd NF -- no non-key attribute transitively depends on key.
+    - 3rd NF -- no non-key attribute transitively depends on a key.
 - Other normal forms are not practical.
-- Normal forms are only recommendations (violation must be justified).
+- Normal forms are only recommendations (but violation must be justified).
 </section>

 <section markdown='1'>
 ## Normal Forms
 - Normal forms are nested -- if a relation is in 3rd NF, it must be in 2nd NF and 1st NF too.
-- If a database is in 3rd NF it has some positive properties.
+- If a database is in 3rd NF, it has some positive properties.
 - If a database is not normalized, you must verify those properties yourself.

 ![Normal forms](/articles/database-design/normal-forms.svg)